Powerful User Interface

 The Computer is the Cockpit

-The industry trend is moving towards support for large screens and less buttons on the instrument front panel.
-The LabOne User Interface sets a new standard by omitting buttons completely and supporting multi-screen, feature-rich operation with computer control.
+The test and measurement industry has been moving towards larger screens and fewer buttons on the instrument's front panel.
+With the LabOne user interface, Zurich Instruments omits buttons entirely and supports multi-screen, feature-rich operation with full computer control.

-- Capture your data by mouse click onto local or remote storage
+- Data capture with one mouse click onto local or remote storage

-- Iteratively optimize your measurement parameters thanks to integrated tuning features
+- Iterative optimization of measurement parameters thanks to integrated tuning features

-- Analyze the captured data in real-time or on still images by cursor control
+- Real-time data analysis on still images through cursor control

 - Graphical visualization of settings and instrument functionality